Skip to main content

 Summary

-FlexiFone works best as a secondary SIM for data and backup connectivity, but it can function as your primary SIM for personal use, keeping in mind the limitations above.
+FlexiFone works best as a secondary SIM for data and backup connectivity, but it can function as your primary SIM for personal use or a second device, keeping in mind the limitations above.

 Did this answer your question?